sunainamishra/microsoft-graph-docs/api-reference/beta/api/serviceprincipal-list-memberof.md

 ---

-### Response
+#### Response

-Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
+The following is an example of the response.
+> **Note:** The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",
   "truncated": true,